- Identify the main Spanish American colonial settlements of the 1500s and 1600s

 - Discuss economic, political, and demographic similarities and differences between the Spanish colonies

-The world native peoples had known before the coming of the Spanish was further upset by Spanish colonial practices.
+The world Native peoples had known before the coming of the Spanish was further upset by Spanish colonial practices.
 The Spanish imposed the encomienda system in the areas they controlled.
-Under this system, authorities assigned Indian workers to mine and plantation owners with the understanding that the recipients would defend the colony and teach the workers the tenets of Christianity.
+Under this system, authorities assigned Native workers to mine and plantation owners with the understanding that the recipients would defend the colony and teach the workers the tenets of Christianity.
 In reality, the encomienda system exploited native workers.
-It was eventually replaced by another colonial labor system, the repartimiento, which required Indian towns to supply a pool of labor for Spanish overlords.
+It was eventually replaced by another colonial labor system, the repartimiento, which required Native towns to supply a pool of labor for Spanish overlords.

 ST. AUGUSTINE, FLORIDA